Skip to content

 Image credit

-• Tattoo artist by Matt Jerome Connor - Public domain
+• A Tattoo Artist Tattooing a Client by Matt Jerome Connor

 Article folder: New Testament